and161185/and161185/README.md

 ### Hi!
 I'm Andrew 👋
-I'm a senior 1c-developer (iI hope you know what this means) interested in a wide range of technologies.
+I'm a senior 1c-developer (I hope you know what this means) interested in a wide range of technologies.
 I've been learning golang for a while, so that's my "backup" cv :)

 **Junior Golang Developer**<br>